Rekuiem84/personal-challenge/README.md

 ## 🎯 The goal

 To learn how to do things that I had no idea how they were made before trying to replicate them by myself.

+Being proud of how a project looks after finishing it and not needing to think about how to perfect it afterwards.
 <br>

 ## 📚 The projects